Menacing Confident & Fearless Defense

 Felony vs Misdemeanor Menacing in Colorado

 The key difference between felony menacing and misdemeanor menacing comes down to whether there was a weapon involved.
-If there was no weapon present, you're looking at a misdemeanor menacing charge.
+If no weapon was present, the charge is likely to be misdemeanor menacing, in which case consulting a misdemeanor defense attorney is crucial.
 If a weapon was involved, it would be considered a felony menacing charge.
-The definition of a weapon in a menacing charge may be different than what you're accustomed to because "causing fear" is the crime, and even a "fake" or "toy" weapon could be considered a weapon under the felony menacing statute.
+The definition of a weapon in a menacing charge may be different than what you’re accustomed to because “causing fear” is the crime, and even a “fake” or “toy” weapon could be considered a weapon under the felony menacing statute.

 Felony Menacing in Colorado